csc-training/advanced-mpi/docs/03-datatypes-intro.md

 # Performance

-- Main motivation for using datatypes is rarely performance – manual packing is often faster
+- Main motivation for using datatypes is not necessarily performance – manual packing can be faster
 - Performance depends on the datatype - more general datatypes are often slower
 - Overhead is potentially reduced by: